rob-ng15/PAWSv2/README.md

 ## Quick Instructions

 Copy the files from the directory "SOFTWARE/PAWS" to an SDCARD and insert into the ULX3S.
-Flash the bitstream from "ULX3S/BUILD_ulx3s/PAWS.bit" to the ULX3S
+Flash the bitstream from "ULX3S/BUILD_ulx3s/PAWSv2.bit" to the ULX3S

 ```
-fujproj PAWS.bit
+fujproj PAWSv2.bit
 ```

 This will initialise the BIOS and allow the selection of a PAW file to load and run.